Skipity/v0-plum-candy-website/Plum Candy chapter 1.md

 “Small town.
 No rope.
 Got duct tape, though.”
 The shopkeeper reached under the counter and tossed a roll to Noelan.

-Noelan bound the failed robber’s hands.
-He then snagged the fallen gun, clicked on the safety, and pocketed it.
+Noelan flipped the punk face-down across the counter, yanked his wrists together, and wrapped them tight with the silver tape (three quick loops, rip, done), then snagged the revolver off the floor, made sure it wasn’t cocked, and slipped it in his waistband.

 “Now then,” Noelan turned to the shopkeeper, his tone conversational, “how much for the gas, again?”
 He glanced at the bound man, “let’s add a bottle of pop for our unexpected guest.”